jirisan2002/RepData_PeerAssessment1/PA1_template.md

 ### 2. Pattern of Average Walkign Activity

-- Does this individual's walking activity show any kind of pattern?
-1. Split the "activity (walk)" dataset by the "interval" variable
-2. Calculate the average steps for each 5-minute intervals

-- **Time-series plot** showing the average steps per intervals
+The next question is whether this individual's walking activity shows any kind of pattern, i.e. whether it shows a daily cycle of high and low activities.
+To accomplish this, the "activity (walk)" dataset was split by the "interval" variable and the average steps for each 5-minute time intervals were calculated.
+The following figure shows the time-series plot of average steps taken.

 ```r